Driving cycle

 A driving cycle is a series of data points representing the speed of a vehicle versus time.

-Driving cycles are produced by different countries and organizations to assess the performance of vehicles in various ways, as for instance fuel consumption, electric vehicle autonomy and polluting emissions.
+Driving cycles are produced by different countries and organizations to assess the performance of vehicles in various ways, for example, fuel consumption, electric vehicle autonomy and polluting emissions.

 Fuel consumption and emission tests are performed on chassis dynamometers.
 Tailpipe emissions are collected and measured to indicate the performance of the vehicle.

 Another use for driving cycles is in vehicle simulations.
-More specifically, they are used in propulsion system simulations to predict performance of internal combustion engines, transmissions, electric drive systems, batteries, fuel cell systems, and similar components.
+For example, they are used in propulsion system simulations to predict performance of internal combustion engines, transmissions, electric drive systems, batteries, fuel cell systems, and similar components.

-Some driving cycles are derived theoretically, as it is preferred in the European Union, whereas others are direct measurements of a driving pattern deemed representative.
+Some driving cycles are derived theoretically, as in the European Union, whereas others are direct measurements of a representative driving pattern.

 There are two types of driving cycles: